ing-huyle/ElectronQuoteMachine/README.md

 # ElectronQuoteMachine

-An Electron application with React and TypeScript
+An Electron application with React, Node.js and TypeScript.

 ## Project Setup